- Fabric softener sheets are claimed to clean baked on foods from cooking pots and pans.

 - Feel the rush as you pan out a real nugget of gold.

-Old English panne; related to Dutch pan, German Pfanne, perhaps based on Latin patina 'dish'.
+Old English panne, of West Germanic origin; related to Dutch pan, German Pfanne, perhaps based on Latin patina 'dish'.

 - Guess that plan didn't really pan out, but perhaps it would have succeeded if its masterminds used the power of rock to champion their cause.